Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

 Now we know exactly what needs to be supported.
-With a simple test, the program already works with all the protected versions, so we can forget about those (for now).
-But it didn't work with the unprotected, french version.
-Just for this one, most functions and structures needed to be changed, since patches aren't the same neither.
+After a simple test, the program already works with all the protected versions, so we can forget about those (for now), but it doesn't with the unprotected, french version.
+Just for this one most functions and structures needed to be changed, since patches aren't the same neither.

 Now patches look like this: